djezzzl/database_consistency/README.md

 | all missed                      | required | ok     |
 | all missed                      | optional | fail   |

-### PresenceMissingVerifier
+### NullConstraintChecker

+Imagine your model has not-null constraint on some field in the database but doesn't have `validates <field>, presence: true` validation.
+In that case, you're sure that you won't have `null` values in the database.
+But each attempt to save the `nil` value on that field will be rolled back with error raised and without `errors` on your object.
+Mostly, you'd like to catch it properly and for that presence validator exists.

 We fail if the column satisfy conditions:
 - column is required in the database
 - column is not a primary key (we don't need need presence validators for primary keys)
 - model records timestamps and column's name is not `created_at` or `updated_at`
-- column is not used for any Presence or Inclusion validators, or BelongsTo reflection
+- column is not used for any Presence or Inclusion validators or BelongsTo reflection
 - column has not a default value

 ## Example

 ```
 $ bundle exec database_consistency
-fail column phone of table users of model User should be required in the database
+fail User phone should be required in the database
-fail column name of table users of model User is required but possible null value insert
+fail User name is required but possible null value insert
-fail column code of table users of model User is required but do not have presence validator
+fail User code is required but do not have presence validator
 ```

 See [example](example) project for more details.